earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 What extra information?
 To start with, McFly considers these options in its ranking heuristics:

-- The commands you typed before the command
+- The commands you typed before the command.
-- How often you run the command
+- How often you run the command.
-- How recently you ran the command
+- How recently you ran the command.

 It tracks all this in a SQLite database where it also tracks and weighs suggestions by:

-- The commands exit status
+- The commands exit status.
-- The directory you ran the command in
+- The directory you ran the command in.
-- If you have selected it in McFly before
+- If you have selected it in McFly before.

 Being suggested failed commands is a pet peeve of mine, but I never considered narrowing the choice based on the current directory or down-ranking items that are never selected.